hypo69/hypo/docs/gemini/out/en/explainer/src/ai/llama/model.md

     A[Module: model.py] --> B(MODE = 'dev');
 ```

 This mermaid code represents the module's simple structure: a single variable declaration.
-It demonstrates a simple data flow where the constant 'MODE' is defined in the `model.py` file.
+It demonStartes a simple data flow where the constant 'MODE' is defined in the `model.py` file.

 ## <explanation>